-Domain: E53 Place Range: E53 Place
+Domain: E53 Place

+Range: E53 Place

+Quantification: many to many (0,n:0,n)
-This symmetric property allows the instances of E53 Place with overlapping geometric extents Scope note:

-to be associated with each other.
+Scope note: This symmetric property allows the instances of E53 Place with overlapping geometric extents to be associated with each other.

 It does not specify anything about the shared area.
 This property is purely spatial, in contrast to Allen operators, which are purely temporal.